THE TRAGEDY OF GUARDIANSHIP FRAUD

 What You Need to Do

 Finally, seniors should protect themselves especially if they can identify as a potential victim.
-Talk amongst yourselves, and caring family, know who you can trust.
+Talk amongst yourselves, and family, know who you can trust.
 Then, take action.
-We have updated the CONTACTS page with emails, suggestions and links.
+We will soon make suggestions.

-For others who suspect and/or have knowledge of potential abuse see also the contacts page.
+For others who suspect and/or have knowledge of potential abuse there'll be a method to report it.